-In UK very few tractors are made locally, CNH Industrial’s New Holland plant in Essex and JCB’s Fastrac plant near Cheadle, Staffordshire are the only two important manufacturing locations in UK.
+In the UK very few tractors are made locally, CNH Industrial’s New Holland plant in Essex and JCB’s Fastrac plant near Cheadle, Staffordshire are the only two important manufacturing locations in the UK.

-UK sources various high horsepower models from US.
+The UK sources various high horsepower models from the US.
 UK tractor registrations in June 2020 declined by 15% YOY.
-Many tractor productions plants have started production post lockdown, although at a much lower capacity.
+Many tractor production plants have started production post lockdown, although at a much lower capacity.

 CHINA TRACTOR MARKET

-China`s farm mechanization rate is estimated at 69% in Q1-2020.
+China`s farm mechanization rate is estimated at 69% in Q1-2021.
 It is still low as compared to developed markets and that is where a big opportunity lies.

-Earlier, to plug this gap of high end equipment, many Chinese farmers get used agricultural equipment from US and Europe at lower prices.
+Earlier, to plug this gap of high-end equipment, many Chinese farmers get used agricultural equipment from the US and Europe at lower prices.